huggingface/transformers/docs/source/add_new_model.md

 5. Change the PR into a draft by clicking on "Convert to draft" on the right of the GitHub pull request web page.

-In the following, whenever you have done some progress, don't forget to commit your work and push it to your account so that is shows in the pull request.
+In the following, whenever you have done some progress, don't forget to commit your work and push it to your account so that it shows in the pull request.
 Additionally, you should make sure to update your work with the current master from time to time by doing:

 ```